albrat/alexa-avs-sample-app/README.md

 To start the VNC Server, type:
 	tightvncserver

+You will be asked to set a password to access the Pi.
+You'll need this when you try to access the Pi from another computer, which we will be doing in a moment.

 **Run VNCServer at Startup**

 You want to make sure the VNC Server runs automatically after the Raspberry Pi reboots, so you don’t have to manually start it each time with the command *tightvncserver* through SSH.
 To do that, type the following in the terminal: